fabienduval/fabienduval.github.io/content/posts/init.md

 ---
-title: "Fabien s'amuse"
+title: "Starting"
 date: 2022-06-21T22:00:00+02:00
-draft: true
+draft: false
 ---
+Fabien: I'm going to create a blog
+Eva: About what?
+Fabien: I have no idea